michaelsatumba/lifter-ios-v1/README.md

 # lifter-ios-v1

-Find workout partners based on exercise interest
+It's like tinder but instead of finding romantic partners, the app helps you find workout partners based on your exercise interests.